Oil and gas: Protect petroleum workers from radioactive material with personal dosimeter

 Using radiation protection instruments

-Protect your employees with Electronic Personal Dosimeter
+Protect your employees with the Personal Electronic Dosimeter

 choose a versatile dosimeter